click2cloud-ashwin/Resource_Partition_APIs/README.md

 http://192.168.1.243:8080/api/v1/tenants
 ````

-#### Note: The referal yaml can like below where one can have to pass
+**Note: The referal yaml can be like below where one can have to pass**\
-####       the name of the tenant in value of ‘tenant’ key (for example here tenant name is “tenant-4”)
+the name of the tenant in value of `tenant` key (for example here tenant name is “tenant-4”)

 ````bigquery
 apiVersion: v1